batate/elixir-pipes/README.md

 ## Trouble in the Kitchen

 Sometimes, you need to compose functions with a different strategy.
 Say your functions use Erlang-style APIs.
-You might have functions that return """{:ok, value}""" or {:error, value}.
+You might have functions that return `{:ok, value}` or `{:error, value}`.